Differences between adjustable and fixed loans

 When you first take out a fixed-rate loan, the majority your payment is applied to interest.
 The amount applied to your principal amount goes up slowly each month.

-Borrowers might choose a fixed-rate loan to lock in a low rate.
-People choose these types of loans because interest rates are low and they want to lock in at this lower rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer more consistency in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'd love to assist you in locking a fixed-rate at the best rate currently available.
+Borrowers might choose a fixed-rate loan to lock in a low interest rate.
+Borrowers choose these types of loans because interest rates are low and they wish to lock in this low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide greater consistency in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to assist you in locking a fixed-rate at the best rate currently available.
 Call Coastal Mortgage Corp. at 504-866-5626 to discuss your situation with one of our professionals.

-Most ARM programs have a "cap" that protects borrowers from sudden monthly payment increases.
-Your ARM may feature a cap on interest rate increases over the course of a year.
-For example: no more than two percent per year, even though the index the rate is based on increases by more than two percent.
-Sometimes an ARM features a "payment cap" that ensures your payment can't go above a fixed amount in a given year.
-Plus, almost all ARMs feature a "lifetime cap" — your interest rate can't ever exceed the cap percentage.
+Most ARM programs feature a "cap" that protects borrowers from sudden monthly payment increases.
+Some ARMs won't increase more than 2% per year, regardless of the underlying interest rate.
+Sometimes an ARM has a "payment cap" which guarantees that your payment can't go above a fixed amount in a given year.
+Most ARMs also cap your interest rate over the duration of the loan period.

-ARMs most often feature the lowest rates at the start of the loan.
-They guarantee that interest rate from a month to ten years.
-You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
-In these loans, the initial rate is set for three or five years.
+ARMs usually start out at a very low rate that may increase over time.
+You've probably read about 5/1 or 3/1 ARMs.
+In these loans, the introductory rate is set for three or five years.
 It then adjusts every year.
-These loans are fixed for 3 or 5 years, then they adjust.
-These loans are often best for borrowers who expect to move in three or five years.
-These types of ARMs most benefit people who will sell their house or refinance before the loan adjusts.
+These kinds of loans are fixed for a number of years (3 or 5), then adjust after the initial period.
+These loans are usually best for people who anticipate moving in three or five years.
+These types of ARMs most benefit borrowers who will move before the initial lock expires.

-Most people who choose ARMs do so because they want to take advantage of lower introductory rates and don't plan to stay in the home longer than the introductory low-rate period.
-ARMs can be risky in a down market because homeowners can get stuck with increasing rates when they cannot sell or refinance at the lower property value.
+You might choose an ARM to take advantage of a very low initial interest rate and count on moving, refinancing or simply absorbing the higher rate after the initial rate goes up.
+ARMs can be risky in a down market because homeowners could be stuck with increasing rates if they cannot sell or refinance with a lower property value.

 Have questions about mortgage loans?
 Call us at 504-866-5626.
-It's our job to answer these questions and many others, so we're happy to help!
+We answer questions about different types of loans every day.